Maciej-Kalisz/AutoYTD/README.md

 - Both require the model and associated texture
 - Tool would spit out a .zip with the correct setup for both SP and MP ready for release

+### Female model compatibility

+- Male and female models are handled differently
+- Most models have the same texture as female models, but not all
+- Add ability to specify for female variations and output those aswell

 ## Commercial viability

 This tool would make releasing assets much quicker for designers.
 On average, a premade clothing pack costs ~$20 and a custom commissioned one can range from $30-$60+.
 We would be targetting designers who want to rapidly speed up their workflow, and could in the future offer even more tools on top of this.